velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 Ferret isn't physically imposing.
 He's not much taller than me, slim with a mussy, unkempt head of hair, dressed in a cheap knockoff of a much more expensive suit, and carrying a shockprod with a retractible blade convincingly disguised as a walking stick in the crook of his arm.
 His features are so feminine he could almost pass for a woman if he tried, which probably has something to do with why he's the only man on Lotus with any real power.
 There's not many men can make a street name stick, and he's one of them.

 "Sure, sure," I reply.
-I lift up a blouse from the rack and hold it flat against my chest.
+I brandish a _jin_ from the rack, holding it flat against my chest.
 "Tell me, do you think the mesh look works for me?
 I'm thinking of branching out, maybe trading up for something more scandalous."

-"M'dear, when you wear it, it's not the clothes as cause scandals."
+"M'dear, when you wear it, it's not the *clothes* as cause the scandals."
 He bows and kisses the back of my hand.
 "Speakin' on that, was quite the dust-up you had with your old girlfriend out there, eh?"

 "Is that why you're here?
 Don't tell me you're in bed with the Syndicate now too."